UmTemplates/UmBootstrap/README.md

 ## Installation for Contributors

-We welcome contributions to UmBootstrap, however [Contributing to UmBootstrap](CONTRIBUTING.md) requires a different process to installing UmBootrap using the instructions intended for users.
+We welcome contributions to UmBootstrap, however [Contributing to UmBootstrap](CONTRIBUTING.md) requires a different process to installing UmBootstrap using the instructions intended for users.

 Please refer to the following guide for instructions on how to contribute to UmBootstrap:
 - [Contributing to UmBootstrap](CONTRIBUTING.md)